 Aromatherapy is the use of essential oils to help physical and behavioral problems in pups and humans.
 You can treat fear, anxiety, pain, and inflammation by inhaling specific oils or topical treatments.

 Calming oils work well, even for the most energetic dogs.
-For instance, the Adaptil dog calming kit can do wonders for your pet, and it comes pre-packed and ready to plugin.
+For instance, the Adaptil dog calming kit on Amazon can do wonders for your pet, and it comes pre-packed and ready to plugin.
 It’s a win-win for both you and your pup.

 Know that concentrated oils can be toxic if consumed, so keep them away from kids, humans, or pets.